maka00/recorder/Readme.md

 * The hlssink3 element only creates playlist entries with fully created chunks.
 So if the chunk size is 6 seconds, the playlist file is updated every 6 seconds.
 If a recording is stopped before the chunk is fully created, the playlist file is not updated.
 So you might have a chunk that is not listed in the playlist file.

 * The wpesrc elements had troubles creating the overlay directly on the GPU (Nvidia).
-So the environment variable LIBGL_ALWAYS_SOFTWARE had to be used to create the overlay on the CPU.
+So the environment variable `LIBGL_ALWAYS_SOFTWARE=true` had to be used to create the overlay on the CPU.
-The root cause seems to be the library from Igalia https://github.com/Igalia/WPEBackend-offscreen-nvidia which would solve this issue.
+The root cause seems to be the wpebackend library which could be resolved from Igalia in https://github.com/Igalia/WPEBackend-offscreen-nvidia which would solve this issue.
 The actual mixing of the video and the overlay is done with the `glvideomixer` element.
-Only this element was able to make the overlay transparent.
+Only this element was able to make the overlay transparent
+(The [compositor](https://gstreamer.freedesktop.org/documentation/compositor/index.html?gi-language=c) element didn't manage to get the html background transparent - only the whole page).

 * The unixfdsrc element had issues getting a file descriptor once the stream has been uploaded to the GPU via glupload.